typings/typings/README.md

 ### `main.d.ts` And `browser.d.ts`

-To simplify integration with TypeScript, two files - `typings/main.d.ts` and `typings/browser.d.ts` - are generated which reference all the typings installed in the project.
-To use this, you can add the reference to `tsconfig.json` files:
+To simplify integration with TypeScript, two files - `typings/main.d.ts` and `typings/browser.d.ts` - are generated which reference all the typings installed in the project only one of which can be used at a time.
+If you're building a front-end package it's recommended you use `typings/browser.d.ts`.
+The browser typings are compiled by following the `browser` field overrides.

+To use either you can do ***one*** of the following:

+* You can add the reference to `tsconfig.json` files:

 ```json
 {